MCP HubMCP Hub

 • get_function_by_address(address): Get a function by its address.

-• get_current_address(): Get the currently selected address.
+• get_current_address(): Get the address currently selected by the user.

-• get_current_function(): Get the currently selected function.
+• get_current_function(): Get the function currently selected by the user.

 • rename_local_variable(function_address, old_name, new_name): Rename a local variable in a function.